-- 2008, the primary 'on ground' activity was the collection of 1,748 gravity stations using helicopter support. - 2009, the collection of 968 surface samples for multi-element geochemical analysis.
+- the primary 'on ground' activity was the collection of 461 gravity stations using helicopter support. - the collection of 89 surface samples over the relinquished area for multi-element geochemical analysis.

 There has been no exploration activity since 2009.

 Proponent Details